talks

 Why does Music have such an effect on us?
 Where does it come from?
 In the beginning, there was rhythm.
 In our mother’s womb we hear the beating of her heart and the rhythm of her breath.
 We feel the stillness and movement and the sleeping and waking of her days.
 We are born into

-rhythm Read More »
+love, freedom and creation Read More »

 Of course we’re not talking literally “up.”
 That would lead to all sorts of absurdities.
 We’re speaking metaphorically, which is to say that we’re speaking psychologically.
 So how do we get at the meaning of the metaphor? – by playing with it until we begin to see through it as through a lens and by

-why heaven is up Read More »
+transformative ideas Read More »

 Related posts group mind I: like conversation group mind II: transcendence group mind III: the nature of music group mind IV: chemistry group mind V: connection to the audience Insight: For every ensemble, whether in rehearsal or in performance, there is always present, their audience.
 Always at issue in every rehearsal and every performance is